We open on a tight shot of a woman behind the wheel as she calmly looks around. The camera is filming her in super slow motion.

 - Wearing a helmet and suitable protective clothing when riding can significantly reduce the risk of serious and fatal injuries.

-- ABS braking technology could increase the rider’s likelihood of death or serious by 31% (VicRoads)
+- ABS braking technology could decrease the rider’s likelihood of death or serious injury by 31% (VicRoads)

 For more information on motorcycles rider safety head to : www.spokes.com.au